-Deebo being Deebo: He is the first player in the weight room every day, going through a workout that would do in a 20-year old, yet William Gay, at 38-years old, has no problem with it.
+Deebo being Deebo: He is the first player in the weight room every day, going through a workout that would do in a 20-year old, yet James Harrison, at 38-years old, has no problem with it.

 Harrison has been a key cog for the Steelers' defense this year, getting stronger as the season has worn on.